Anisotropic MagnetoMemristance: Introduction

 \section{Introduction}

+The development of efficient beyond-von Neumann, bio-inspired, or unconventional computing hinges on the realization of novel devices that can be integrated into traditional circuitry.
+For this reason, memristive devices are an interesting option.
+Magnetic materials are promising in this regard because of their integration with CMOS and relatively simple device production.
 A \textit{memristive device} is 1-port electrical component that satisfies Ohm's law, $V=R\ I$, and moreover has a dynamical resistance of the form $\frac{dR}{dt}=f(R,I)$~\cite{chua1971,review1,review2}.
 An ideal memristor, in which the resistance depends only on the charge $q=\int I(t) dt$ has not been realized yet.
 Instead, any generic electrical device that exhibits a pinched hysteresis loop in the current-voltage diagram, whether the memory is stored for long or short term, is currently regarded as a memristive device ~\cite{stru13}.

-From an immediate practical perspective, memristive devices are interesting because they can be used as a memory.
+From an immediate practical perspective, memristive devices are of interest because they can be used as a memory.
 More broadly, they are studied for their collective behavior and applications in neuromorphic engineering \cite{ProbComp5}.
-For instance, the Strukov-Williams memristor, initially identified while studying titanium dioxide~\cite{stru8}, can be roughly approximated, far from the resistive boundaries, by the functional form~\footnote{Here we use an explicit equation for the resistance, but this is equivalent to a first-order memristor model with $R(w)=(1-w)R_\mathrm{off}+w R_\mathrm{on}$ and $\frac{dw}{dt}=\alpha w -\beta J$.
-Note that if $\alpha=0$, this is an ideal memristor.}
+For instance, the Strukov-Williams memristor, initially identified while studying titanium dioxide~\cite{stru8}, can be roughly approximated, far from the resistive boundaries, by the functional form~

 where $J$ is typically the total current density flowing into the device, while $\beta$, $\sigma$, and $\eta$ are constants which need to be determined experimentally.
 The equation above describes a resistive device whose resistance $R$ is constrained between two values $R_\mathrm{off}>R>R_\mathrm{on}$.
-In general, close to the boundaries $R_\mathrm{off}$ and $R_\mathrm{on}$, eqn.~(\ref{eq:memmod}) loses its validity.
-Nonetheless, in a memristive device the history of its resistance is not uniquely determined by the applied voltage, but depends also on the device internal state.\footnote{Another way of expressing the Strukov-Williams memristor is via the introduction of a dynamical internal parameter, which is however not physically measurable.}
+This is seemingly equivalent to a first-order memristor model with $R(w)=(1-w)R_\mathrm{off}+w R_\mathrm{on}$ and $\frac{dw}{dt}=\alpha w -\beta J$.
+Note that if $\alpha=0$, this is an ideal memristor as the internal parameter $w$ can be associated to the charge In general, close to the boundaries $R_\mathrm{off}$ and $R_\mathrm{on}$, eqn.~(\ref{eq:memmod}) loses its validity.
+Nonetheless, in a memristive device the history of its resistance is not uniquely determined by the applied voltage, but depends also on the device internal state.

 The use of memory effects in resistive materials has been suggested for a variety of computing applications ranging from logical gates~\cite{spin1,spin2,spin4,spin5} to unconventional computing~\cite{memr1,memrc1,memrc2}; the long term view is that resistive type of memories can perform a variety of tasks ranging from Boolean computation to machine learning~\cite{ProbComp5,review1,review2}.
 Within the context of purely electronic memristive devices, their application has focused on hybrid analog-CMOS devices such as crossbar arrays, in which the memristive effect is exploited as memory devices (switches).
 These are often used in neuromorphic applications via a field-programmable gate array (FPGA) controller, ranging from neural networks to optimization~\cite{ProbComp5}.
 Such architectures however do not harness the full analog properties of memristive devices, being used as an independent memory unit, with the advantage of being controllable with a single bus.
 There is a general interest in harnessing the analog power of memristor devices because they exhibit emergent behavior in complex interconnected circuits \cite{ProbComp5}.
 For instance, network of memristors \cite{memrc1,memrc2} can be used for reservoir computing \cite{du} and emergent phenomena such as symmetry breaking and tunneling \cite{Hochstetter2021,caravellitun}.